vlsi/qubership-core-base-images/README.md

 ## Signal Handling

-The image includes comprehensive signal handling for graceful shutdowns and proper process management.
-It supports all standard Linux signals and ensures proper cleanup on container termination.
+The images include comprehensive signal handling for graceful shutdowns and proper process management.
+They support all standard Linux signals and ensure proper cleanup on container termination.
+For SIGTERM signals, there is a 10-second delay to prevent 503/502 errors during deployment rollouts.

-## Security Considerations

-- Runs as non-root user (UID: 10001)
-- Implements proper file permissions
-- Uses nss_wrapper for user management
-- Isolates sensitive data in volumes
-- Handles certificates securely

-## Dependencies

-- `ca-certificates`: 20241121-r1
-- `curl`: 8.12.1-r1
-- `zlib`
-- `nss_wrapper`: 1.1.12-r1

-## License

-[Add your license information here]

 ---